3C-SCSU/Avatar/file-unify-labels/README.md

         OpenBCI-RAW-2025-03-12_14-46-24.txt
 ```

 It is important to note that the "group" subdirectories are not name specific, meaning that they can have any given name.
 This also goes for the "individual" and "Test" subdirectories.
-The subdirectories located in "individual" and "Test" directories have various names, so the program has to account for this.
+The subdirectories located in "individual" and "Test" directories have various names, so the program must account for this.
 With the way that the program is currently written (3/21/2025), subdirectory names must follow this naming scheme:

 - `backward` or `backwards`
 - `forward`